lportolese/Shopper/README.md

 * He would like to be able to sort results returned from a search by any available column.
 * He would like the ability to mark a television as an item of interest.
 He should be able to easily view and manage a list of favorite televisions.
+* He would like the application to be secured with user accounts, and televisions should be associated with users.

+## Instructions

+1. Create a GitHub account (if you do not already have one).
+2. Fork this repository.
+3. Implement the features described above using any gems or libraries you deem appropriate.
+Web scraping must be performed using Mechanize.
+    * You must perform  the test in a single sitting, and are allowed no more than 4 hours.
+4. When complete, email a link to your forked repository to `technology@tlsgltd.com`, preferably with a tag or branch containing the completed code.